tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_scenario_for_using_weather_api.md

 ## Explore the Aeris Weather API

-Now let's look at another weather API for contrast.
+Before diving too far down int the OpenWeatherMap API, let's look at another weather API for contrast.
 In contrast to the OpenWeatherMap API, the [Aeris Weather API](http://www.aerisweather.com/) is a bit more robust and extensive.
 Explore the Aeris Weather API by doing the following:

 1. Go to [www.aerisweather.com](http://www.aerisweather.com).
-2. Click **Developer** on the top navigation.
+2. Click **Documentation** on the top navigation.
-3. Under **Aeris Weather API**, click **Documentation**.
+3. Click **Weather API**.
+4. Click **Data Endpoints**.
-3. Under **Reference** in the left sidebar, click **Endpoints**.
+3. Click **Reference** and then click **Endpoints**.
+(Or just go [here](https://www.aerisweather.com/support/docs/api/reference/endpoints/) directly.)

 	<a class="noCrossRef" href="http://www.aerisweather.com/support/docs/api/reference/endpoints/" class="noExtIcon"><img class="medium" src="images/aerisendpoints.png" alt="Aeris Endpoints" /></a>

 4. In the list of endpoints, click **[observations](https://www.aerisweather.com/support/docs/api/reference/endpoints/observations/)**.
 5. Browse the type of information that is available through this endpoint.
+Does this endpoint provide information about wind and temperature that would work for our sample development scenario?

+{: .tip}
 Here's the Aeris weather forecast API in action making mostly the same calls as I showed earlier with OpenWeatherMap: <a href="http://idratherbewriting.com/learnapidoc/assets/files/wind-aeris.html" alt="Aeris example">/learnapidoc/assets/files/wind-aeris.html</a>.

+For this scenario, there are dozens of different weather APIs we could use.
+As you create your API documentation, think about whether your users have the same decisions to make.
+Are there several other APIs that developers can choose from for the same information?
+What will make your API stand out more?
+Although you probably can't define your product roadmap, you might at least argue that the docs for your API will be superior!

 ## More weather APIs